Run LLMs with Hugging Face and Optimum Intel#

 Optimum-Intel has a predefined set of weight quantization parameters for popular models, such as meta-llama/Llama-2-7b or Qwen/Qwen-7B-Chat.
 These parameters are used by default only when bits=4 is specified in the config.

-For more details on compression options, refer to the weight compression guide.
+For more details on compression options, refer to the corresponding Optimum documentation.
+For native NNCF weight quantization options, refer to the weight compression guide.

 OpenVINO also supports 4-bit models from Hugging Face Transformers library optimized with GPTQ.
 In this case, there is no need for an additional model optimization step because model conversion will automatically preserve the INT4 optimization results, allowing model inference to benefit from it.